 The PSYCHOLOGY of grooming: an interview with ian elliott

-Dr. Elliott is a Forensic Psychologist, an expert in sexual predators, and an expert in the underlying psychology of grooming.
+Dr. Elliott is a Forensic Psychologist, an expert on sexual predators, and an expert on the underlying psychology of grooming.

-In this interview he discusses sexual grooming and how it relates to violent extremist radicalization and online safety.
+In this interview he discusses sexual grooming and how it can relate to violent extremist radicalization and online safety.

 Does a groomer always reach out to a child, or does the reverse ever happen with a child reaching out to a groomer?